 Hyperelastic skin is skin that can be stretched beyond what is considered normal.
 The skin returns to normal after it is stretched.

-Hyperelasticity occurs when there is a problem with how the body makes collagen fibers.
-Collagen is a type of protein that makes up much of the body's tissue.
+Hyperelasticity occurs when there is a problem with how the body makes collagen or elastin fibers.
+These are types of proteins that makes up much of the body's tissue.